Information about Induction of Labour

 Can I choose not to be induced?

-It is usually recommended that we keep a closer eye on you and your baby in these circumstances.
 How often you come to the hospital for checks depends on your situation.
 The midwife or doctor will discuss this with you.

 Membrane Sweep (stretch and sweep)

-Once you have reached your due date, you will be offered a membrane sweep at around 40 weeks, which may be followed by another at 41 weeks.
+Once you have reached your due date, you will be offered a membrane sweep at around 40 weeks, followed by another at 41 weeks.
 This procedure has been shown to increase the chances of labour starting naturally within 48 hours of the procedure and can reduce the need for other methods of induction of labour.

 You will also be offered a membrane sweep if induction of labour is being done for medical reasons.
 The timing will be advised by the doctor responsible for your care.